 The following are the most common symptoms of a giant cell tumor.
-However, each individual may experience symptoms differently.
+However, each person may experience symptoms differently.
 Symptoms may include:

-Fluid accumulation in the joint nearest the affected bone
+- Fluid buildup in the joint nearest the affected bone

-The symptoms of a giant cell tumor may resemble other medical conditions or problems.
+The symptoms of a giant cell tumor may look like other medical conditions or problems.
 Always consult your doctor for a diagnosis.

-In addition to a complete medical history and physical examination, diagnostic procedures for giant cell tumors may include the following:
+In addition to a complete medical history and physical exam, other tests may include:

-Radionuclide bone scans.
-A nuclear imaging method used to evaluate any degenerative and/or arthritic changes in the joints, to detect bone diseases and tumors, and to determine the cause of bone pain or inflammation.
+- Radionuclide bone scans.
+A nuclear imaging method used to assess any joint changes to detect bone diseases and tumors, and to determine the cause of bone pain or inflammation.

-Biopsy.
-A procedure in which tissue samples are removed (with a needle or during surgery) from the body for examination under a microscope to determine if cancer or other abnormal cells are present.
+- Biopsy.
+A procedure in which tissue samples are removed (with a needle or during surgery) from the body for exam under a microscope to determine if cancer or other abnormal cells are present.

 Specific treatment for giant cell tumors will be determined by your doctor based on:

-The goal for treatment of a giant cell tumor is to remove the tumor and prevent damage to the affected bone.
+The goal for treatment of a giant cell tumor is to remove the tumor and prevent bone damage.
 Treatment may include:

-Bone grafting.
-A surgical procedure in which healthy bone is transplanted from another part of the patient's body into the affected area.
+- Bone grafting, a surgical procedure in which healthy bone is transplanted from another part of the body into the affected area.